Sunol, Nebraska

 Sunol is an unincorporated community and census-designated place in Cheyenne County, Nebraska, United States.
 As of the 2010 census it had a population of 73.
 Sunol is located in the valley of Lodgepole Creek on U.S. routes 30 and 385, 11 mi east of Sidney, the county seat.
-Interstate 80 is 3 mi to the south via Nebraska Highway 17E.
+Interstate 80 is 3 mi to the south via Nebraska Link 17E.